gchi66/pailin-abroad/lesson_docs/en/level_1.md

 ---

-12:10 - 12:59
+TELLING THE TIME: 12:10 - 12:59

 All other times are read as two numbers - the hour, the minutes.

 In the conversation, Chloe says that her favorite restaurant opens at:

 * 11:30 = eleven thirty

+	QUICK PRACTICE

 	TYPE: sentence_transform

-TITLE: QUICK PRACTICE
+TITLE: QUICK PRACTICE 2

 PROMPT: Type out how these times should be said.